 I wish the news media understood how such untrained observations can discourage people from seeking help.
-Sadly, only 37% of people w/ a mental illness seek treatment.
+Sadly, only 44% of people w/ a mental illness seek treatment.
 By suggesting that Trump could emotionally pivot in one day, insinuates he’s capable of change if only he tried harder.
 Many of my patients get accused of this, which leaves them feeling unsupported, misunderstood and inadequate.
 Then they start second-guessing their symptoms.

 The mental health field is constantly working against stigma and minimization to reach people.
 Silence and misinformation lead to increased isolation which leads to increased suffering.
-The consequences include a rise in teen suicides, a drug epidemic, increased violence and irresponsible policy.
+The consequences include a rise in suicides, a drug epidemic, increased violence and irresponsible policy.

-Cluster B personality disorders, which includes Narcissistic Personality Disorder, develop over years of dysfunctional rearing (and, in many cases, trauma).
+Cluster B personality disorders, which includes Malignant Narcissism, develop over years of dysfunctional rearing (and, in many cases, trauma).
 Naturally, it takes years of therapy to unravel the effects.
-Plus, at his age, Trump’s brain is hard-wired to think the way he does.
+At his age, Trump’s brain is hard-wired to think the way he does.

-Rightly so, the news media takes its role of speaking truth-to-power very seriously.
+Rightly so, the news media takes its role of speaking truth-to-power seriously.
 And there’s no doubt our democracy is safer for it.
 But shouldn’t that include the issue most responsible for our current state of affairs: Trumps mental instability?
 Don’t Americans deserve this information before returning to the voting booth?